 To ensure products have safely been collected by the driver, a confirmation OTP will be given by the driver for the user to enter when products are being picked up.
 This creates security for any high-value items.

 Interact with the High Fidelity Prototype HERE!

 Final Prototype (2nd Iteration) : Revisiting 1 year later

 Reflecting on my screens earlier, I saw a major opportunity in adjusting the spacing, type face sizing, and making it visually more balanced.
 I can see that I had to consider the colour shade choices I made and found better ways to utilising it to enhance the visual experience.

 This will prioritize people who want to start strictly home businesses and target people who want to support and discover local businesses.
 I hope for new owner to feel supported and included by giving them the tools to provide better customer service to their customers and adapt to the pandemic environment.
 HomeSlice has the possibility to create more jobs and motivated attitudes as well.

 It has come out of the new movement of “ support Local Businesses” who only general and depend on local sales.
 It will strengthen the relationship between a consumer and a home business owner who don’t want to go through the loop of government licensing etc.

 In the future I think more people will be motivated to start their own stores and create a name .

-For next steps I would like to flesh out the logistics of the delivery service among the other stakeholders like delivery staff.
+For the next steps, I would like to flesh out the logistics of the delivery service among the other stakeholders like the delivery staff.

 Overall I would love to see my product idea come to life through development.